Obaid-Rehman/apimatic-codegen-openshift-pipelines-demo/README.md

 - Fork This Repo

   Fork this repository and add the values for the Repo secrets that will be used to run the initial OpenShift assets set up.
-These include
+These include:

+  - #APIMATICLICENSEBLOB#: